Acceptance of evolution by religious groups: Islam

 Although non-human evolution is not so controversial and a great amount of Muslims accept it, still a notable portion of Muslims disbelieve in origin of species from a common ancestor by evolution.
 Human evolution still stays quite controversial due to linking of modern humans with other non-human life forms which a lot of people argue that it goes against the special creation account of Adam and Eve as stated in the Qur'an.
-A scholar of Indian subcontinent Dr. Israr Ahmed and most of his followers accept the theory of evolution because according to them, Quran itself has references of Primordial soup spanning in various chapters and the event of prostration to Adam does not nullify evolution rather it reinforces it.
-Amongst who accept evolution, many believe that humanity was a special creation by God.
+Among those who accept evolution, many believe that humanity was a special creation by God.
 For example, Sheikh Nuh Ha Mim Keller, an American Muslim and specialist in Islamic law has argued in Islam and Evolution that a belief in macroevolution is not incompatible with Islam, as long as it is accepted that "God is the Creator of everything" (Qur'an 13:16) and that God specifically created humanity (in the person of Adam; Qur'an 38:71-76).
 Shaikh Keller states in his conclusion however:

 "As for claim that man has evolved from a non-human species, this is unbelief (kufr) no matter if we ascribe the process to God or to "nature," because it negates the truth of Adam's special creation that God has revealed in the Qur'an.
 Man is of special origin, attested to not only by revelation, but also by the divine secret within him, the capacity for ma'rifa or knowledge of the Divine that he alone of all things possesses.
 By his God-given nature, man stands before a door opening onto infinitude that no other creature in the universe can aspire to.
 Man is something else."